Marques Green: Career highlights

-Green was graduated from the St. Bonaventure University in 2004.
+Green graduated from St. Bonaventure University in 2004.
 In his last year, he had averages of 19.4 points, 3.3 rebounds, 5.2 assists and 4.0 steals per game.
 After his graduation, he decided to continue his career in Europe and started to play for Chorale Roanne Basket of France in his first professional year.

 One year later, he was signed by SLUC Nancy Basket where he averaged 9.9 points and 6.6 assists.
 Before playing for his current team, Air Avellino, he played in Turkey for CASA TED Kolejliler, where he scored more than 500 points in one season.

 In August 2012, Green signed a one-year deal with Cedevita Zagreb.
 On January 2, 2013, he returned to Italy and signed a contract with Emporio Armani Milano till the end of the season.

 On July 7, 2013, Green signed a one-year deal with Dinamo Sassari.

 In August 2014, he signed with TED Ankara Kolejliler of Turkey.
 On March 13, 2015, he left Ankara and signed with his former team Scandone Avellino.

 On November 29, 2017, he signed with Reyer Venezia.
 On January 18, 2018, he left Venezia and signed with Aurora Basket Jesi for the rest of the 2017–18 Serie A2 season.